Acoma Pueblo, also known as “Sky City,” is built on top of a near 400-foot mesa approximately 72 miles west of Albuquerque, New Mexico.

 Unpainted Acoma Pueblo pottery is characteristically a light cream, almost white color.
 Some vessels are left unpainted, and the austerity of the pottery’s natural color is breathtaking.

 Another design common to Acoma Pueblo pottery is the parrot.
-Introduced by the Spanish, the parrot is special to the Acoma people; according to legend, the parrot led a group of Acoma women to a clean, cool watering hole.
+Introduced by the Spanish, the parrot is highly regarded by the Acoma people.
+According to legend, the parrot led a group of Acoma women to a clean, cool watering hole.

 Other Distinguishing Features of Acoma Pottery

 Acoma Pueblo pottery is designed to be fine and perfectly symmetrical.
-When an artist masters the craft, the piece of Acoma Pueblo pottery “rings” when lightly tapped.
+When an artist masters this craft, the piece of Acoma Pueblo pottery “rings” when lightly tapped.

 Renowned Acoma Pueblo Pottery Artists